ssmereka/quickie-js/README.md

     bower install angular-bootstrap --save

-The "--save" flag tells bower to add this to our bower.json file as a dependency.
+The "--save" flag tells bower to add the package to our bower.json file as a dependency.

 ## [MIT License](http://www.tldrlegal.com/license/mit-license "MIT License")